GitTools/GitVersion/docs/input/docs/reference/build-servers/bamboo.md

 ---
 Order: 30
 Title: Bamboo
+Description: Details on the Bamboo support in GitVersion
 ---

 If you use Bamboo then you will have to use GitVersion from the command line, as